SpockBotMC/SpockBot/ReadMe.md

 Inspired by remyroy's COPS, a Minecraft client in Python.
 Protocol implementation based on barneymc

-Currently supports jack-diddly-squat because Minecraft 1.8 broke everything
+mcp protocol implementation currently supports Minecraft 1.8, bot will support 1.8 soonish

 spock
 =====